cogniera/Rag_Segmentation_Study/readme.md

 This project challenges that assumption.

-We present an empirical systems evaluation demonstrating that static, query-independent chunking introduces a recall ceiling that even state-of-the-art rerankers cannot overcome.
+We present an Phase 1 empirical systems evaluation that isolates the impact of document chunking on retrieval performance in a commercial used RAG stack.
 By holding embeddings and reranking constant and varying only the chunking strategy, we show that chunking directly constrains what information is retrievable, shaping end-to-end system performance.

 ---

 ## Core Question

-> Can strong commercial used rerankers compensate for poor document segmentation or does chunking fundamentally bound retrieval performance?
+> Can large-context commercial rerankers compensate for poor document segmentation, or does chunking fundamentally bound retrieval performance in RAG systems?

 ---